adrianfalleiro/slim-cli-runner/README.md

 Tasks are simply classes which have a public `command()` method.

-The dependency container is passed to the constructor and console arguments are passed to the `command()` function.
+The dependency container is passed to the constructor, and console arguments are passed to the `command()` method.

 ```
 use \Interop\Container\ContainerInterface;